rust-lang/rust/doc/tutorial.md

 }
 ~~~~

-# Vectors
+# Vectors and strings

 Vectors are a contiguous section of memory containing zero or more
 values of the same type.
 Like other types in Rust, vectors can be
 stored on the stack, the local heap, or the exchange heap.
+Borrowed
+pointers to vectors are also called 'slices'.

 ~~~
 enum Crayon {